metatensor/Workshop-spring-2025/training-custom-models/part-2-pet/README.md

 ## Using the PET-MAD foundation model

 Now you've seen how PET can be trained from scratch on a dataset.
-Due to time constraints, we are not able to convergence it to a high accuracy such that it produces a stable MD trajectory.
+Due to time constraints during our model training, we are not able to convergence it to a high accuracy such that it produces a stable MD trajectory.

-Now let's instead download the PET-MAD foundation model introduced in the talks.
+Now let's instead download the [PET-MAD foundation model](http://arxiv.org/abs/2503.14118) introduced in the morning talks.
 This is a universal MLIP trained on the Massive Atomic Diversity (MAD) dataset.
 For a lot of systems it should produce reliable trajectories.

 First create a new subdirectory.